When abortion was illegal in the U.K.: ‘Vera Drake’ is Venice winner + Imelda Staunton named Best Actress

 Larry Pine.
 Jonny Lee Miller.
 Wallace Shawn.
 Chloë Sevigny.
 Zak Orth.
 Andy Borowitz.

 Amanda Peet.
 Chiwetel Ejiofor.
 Steve Carell.
 David Aaron Baker.
 Vinessa Shaw.
 Daniel Sunjata.

 Venice Film Festival website.

-Imelda Staunton and Philip Davis Vera Drake image: Momentum Pictures.
+When abortion was illegal – image of Imelda Staunton and Philip Davis in Mike Leigh’s 1950s-set drama Vera Drake: Momentum Pictures.

 Tiara Jacquelina A Legendary Love image: Enfiniti Productions.